smartdevicelink/sdl_shaid_docs/docs/API Responses/index.md

 # API Responses
-Each API response follows typical RESTful patterns and return JSON response bodies, unless otherwise specified.
-By default a response's information is packaged in an object, called an envelope, along side additional meta data.
+Each API response follows typical RESTful patterns and returns a JSON response body, unless otherwise specified.
+By default the API response data is packaged in an object, called an envelope, along side additional meta data.
 This meta data could include errors, paging information, etc.

 ## Headers
 The following is a list of possible response headers.